wolfSSL/wolfssl/IDE/XilinxSDK/README.md

 # Common Gotcha's

-- If compiling all code together (ie no separate wolfssl library) than the -fPIC compiler flag should be used.
+- If compiling all code together (ie no separate wolfssl library) then the -fPIC compiler flag should be used.
 Without using -fPIC in this build setup there could be unexpected failures.
 - If building with ARMv8 crypto extensions then the compiler flags "-mstrict-align -mcpu=generic+crypto" must be used.
 - Check that enough stack and heap memory is set for the operations if a crash or stall happens.